 Abstract

 At the height of the Information Age and with the development of social platforms, lawyers are facing their customers not only as legal professionals but also as human beings.
-In this interview, Simon McCrum reveals the main secrets for lawyers to build a trustful and newfangled lawyer-customer relationship.

 I greatly enjoyed reading your ‘The perfect legal business’ book.
 Quite a fresh look and a highly important message about client selection and engagement, as well as about client alignment.
 In your opinion, why do many great professionals fail to succeed once they underestimate the latter?